leoheck/mangoh-red/README.md

 # MangOH Red

 [MangOH Red](https://mangoh.io/mangoh-red-resources) board was build using Mentor DxDesigner for schematics and Pantheon PCB for layouts.
-This project aims to build a version using the GREAT Kicad.
+This project aims to build a version using the GREAT [Kicad](http://kicad-pcb.org/) and [FreeCad](https://www.freecadweb.org/) with [StepUp](http://kicad-pcb.org/external-tools/stepup/) plugin for Kicad.

 _This project is a work in progress._